Grilled NY Strip Steak with Coffee Rub

 Sharing is caring!

 Grilled NY Strip Steak is a tender and flavorful cut of beef with amazing marbling.
-Perfect for grilling.
-Add a marinade and rub with coffee for a flavorful coffee rubbed steak that is rich, intense, and flavorful.
+It’s a perfect cut for grilling.
+In this recipe, we add a simple marinade and rub with coffee for a flavorful coffee-rubbed steak that is rich, intense, and flavorful.

 Grilled Coffee Dry Rubbed NY Strip Steak with french fries.

-We have used coffee in many of our recipes to add a richness in flavor that is subtle like our award winning brisket chili.
-It is subtle, so it isn’t overpowering the dish, instead adding a nice background to the flavor and using coffee in the marinade and the rub.
+We have used coffee in many of our recipes to add a richness in flavor that is subtle, like our award-winning brisket chili for example.
+It is subtle, so it isn’t overpowering the dish, instead adding a nice background to the flavor.
+In this recipe, we are using coffee in the marinade and the rub.
 The steps are also pretty simple.

 What is NY Strip Steak